victorBuzdugan/ConsumablesTracker/README.md

 The app provides a file (`daily_task.py`) that includes tasks like daily database backup, daily database reinitialization or schedules update.

 ### Backup function
-Makes a backup of the database, overwriting the previous backup if it exists.
+Makes backups of the database, overwriting the previous backup if it exists.
 The function also [vacuums](https://www.sqlite.org/lang_vacuum.html) the working database file.
 The function doesn't just copy the file but instead makes use of [python sqlite3 module backup](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.backup).

+There are 3 instances of backups:
+- a monthly backup
+- a weekly backup
+- a daily backup

 ### Re-init function
 Reintializes the database to a preset state (as used for the [demo website](https://github.com/victorBuzdugan/ConsumablesTracker#website)).
 In order to use this function a file with the same name as the database file but with __orig_ suffix has to exist in the working directory (ex: if the database name is `inventory.db` the preset state database name should be `inventory_orig.db`).
 This function, also doesn't just copy the file but instead makes use of [python sqlite3 module backup](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.backup).